Albert-W/vim-beginner/README.md

 - `Ctrl-r {register}` - Insert the contents of a register. (e.g., `Ctrl-r 0` will paste the just copied contents)
 - `Esc` - Exit Insert Mode and return to Normal Mode.

 ### Visual Mode

 The mode to select texts as a text object and manipulate them with the `Transitive Verb`.

 To enter `Visual Mode`, just type in

 - `v`: visual
 - `V`: choose lines
 - `Ctrl-v`: choose block.

-Inside this mode, you can use following commands:
+In this mode, you can use following commands:

 - `d`: delete
 - `y`: yank